co-cart/co-cart/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-RESTful API that focuses on the front-end of the store with an integration to build your headless store with ease.
+Integrate our REST API into any modern framework to build a headless store.

 == Description ==